eyanoapp/opensigl/docs/en/finance/ledgers/posting-journal.md

 ### Analysis with Linked Transactions

-Since BHIMA links transactions in this way, we can perform the following analyses:
+Since OpenSIGL links transactions in this way, we can perform the following analyses:

 1. What is the balance of patient `PA.HEV.1`'s account after these operations?